 However, it’s interesting to note that the Mpix website states that to avoid damage the DVD is mailed separately from the negatives.
 However I can easily fit in a plastic jewel case, with a DVD, inside the box I received.
 Now maybe they did tests and found out the DVD would arrive damaged, but to me (at least when only returning one roll and one DVD) it could have fit in just fine.

 Summary: While their photo DVD price is a bit high and they don’t offer digital downloads of your photos, they do process the film nicely and affordably.
 They offer free mailer envelops to send your film rolls in, and they send the negatives back for free in a protective sleeve.
-Mpix could be a bit better, but at least their quality seems top-notch.
+Mpix could be a bit better, I would like to see the developing part of their website have a few more details added to it.
+But at least least the quality of their developing seems pretty good.

 Developing film with Lomography (shop.lomography.com)